DD-65/sat-sudoku/README.md

 ### Solve from a compact Sudoku database

 Use `--compact-format` to read multiple puzzles from a single file.
 Each puzzle is 81 characters (digits), with `0` or `.` as empty cells, and `#` to start a comment until end-of-line.
-A commonly used sudoku database are a list of minimal sudokus (with only 17 hints) which can be downloaded from http://staffhome.ecm.uwa.edu.au/~00013890/sudokumin.php
+This mode supports only standard 9x9 puzzles with 3x3 subgrids.
+(A commonly used sudoku database is the list of minimal sudokus (with only 17 hints) which can be downloaded from http://staffhome.ecm.uwa.edu.au/~00013890/sudokumin.php)

 ```bash
 python main.py --compact-format path/to/db.txt